emiliegervais/CS50/final-project/README.md

 Here, we gain access to a slightly more condensed status-code card.
 The goal of this card is to give access to all of the information related to a specific status-code in one place easily accessible under a specific URL.
 The URL structure is made logic and simple because we want to be able to browse the cards using the browser's location bar only.

 ### Architecture
-Since it is a small application, the architecture is basic:
+Since it is a small application and it won't ever scale, the architecture is basic:
 ```
 ./
   static/